morinlab/LLMPP/README.md

 There are several directories under `literature/mutation_patterns/lollipop/` that contain representations of the underlying data from the cohorts we have analyzed.
 In essence, we have generated sets of lollipop plots for each study a few ways.

 For plots from individual studies, look under one of the directories with this naming pattern:
-`literature/mutation_patterns/lollipop/by_study/STUDY`
+`literature/mutation_patterns/lollipop/by_study/TYPE/STUDY`
+Here, the three types of plots that might be available are *compare*, *as_reported*, and *gambl_reanalysis*.
+The *compare* directory contains sets of images for any cohort that has lollipop plots that directly contrast the mutation pattern between the variants reported in the study and our analysis.
+The *as_reported* and *gambl_reanalysis* directories are probably self-explanatory.
+Essentially, these are individual lollipop plots from the study using either the mutations reported in that study or those identified in our re-analysis of the data from that study.